Orson Welles: Later career (1970–1985)

-In 1976, Paramount Television purchased the rights for the entire set of Rex Stout's Nero Wolfe stories for Orson Welles.
-Welles had once wanted to make a series of Nero Wolfe movies, but Rex Stout—who was leery of Hollywood adaptations during his lifetime after two disappointing 1930s films—turned him down.
+In 1976, Paramount Television purchased the rights for the entire corpus of Nero Wolfe stories for Welles.
+Welles had once wanted to make a series of Nero Wolfe movies, but author Rex Stout—who was leery of Hollywood adaptations after two disappointing 1930s films—turned him down.
 Paramount planned to begin with an ABC-TV movie and hoped to persuade Welles to continue the role in a miniseries.
 Frank D. Gilroy was signed to write the television script and direct the TV movie on the assurance that Welles would star, but by April 1977 Welles had bowed out.
 In 1980 the Associated Press reported "the distinct possibility" that Welles would star in a Nero Wolfe TV series for NBC television.
-Again, Welles bowed out of the project due to creative differences and William Conrad was cast in the role.
+Again, Welles left the project due to creative differences with Paramount.
+William Conrad was cast in the role.

-In 1979, Welles completed his documentary Filming Othello, which featured Michael MacLiammoir and Hilton Edwards.
+In 1979, Welles completed his documentary Filming Othello, featuring Michael MacLiammoir and Hilton Edwards.
 Made for West German television, it was also released in theaters.
-That same year, Welles completed his self-produced pilot for The Orson Welles Show television series, featuring interviews with Burt Reynolds, Jim Henson and Frank Oz and guest-starring the Muppets and Angie Dickinson.
+Welles completed his self-produced pilot for The Orson Welles Show, featuring interviews with Burt Reynolds, Jim Henson and Frank Oz and guest-starring the Muppets and Angie Dickinson.
 Unable to find network interest, the pilot was never broadcast.
-Also in 1979, Welles appeared in the biopic The Secret of Nikola Tesla, and a cameo in The Muppet Movie as Lew Lord.

-Beginning in the late 1970s, Welles participated in a series of famous television commercial advertisements.
+Welles appeared in the biopic The Secret of Nikola Tesla, and made a cameo in The Muppet Movie.
+Beginning in the late 1970s, Welles participated in a series of famous television advertisements.
 For two years he was on-camera spokesman for the Paul Masson Vineyards, and sales grew by one third during the time Welles intoned what became a popular catchphrase: "We will sell no wine before its time."
-He was also the voice behind the long-running Carlsberg "Probably the best lager in the world" campaign, promoted Domecq sherry on British television and provided narration on adverts for Findus, though the actual adverts have been overshadowed by a famous blooper reel of voice recordings, known as the Frozen Peas reel.
-He also did commercials for the Preview Subscription Television Service seen on stations around the country including WCLQ/Cleveland, KNDL/St. Louis and WSMW/Boston.
-As money ran short, he began directing commercials to make ends meet, including the famous British "Follow the Bear" commercials for Hofmeister lager.
+Years later, the commercials regained notoriety when a bootleg recording of out-takes was distributed, showing an apparently inebriated Welles on set.
+He was the voice behind the long-running Carlsberg "Probably the best lager in the world" campaign, promoted Domecq sherry on British television and provided narration on adverts for Findus, though they have been overshadowed by a blooper reel of voice recordings, known as the Frozen Peas reel.
+He did commercials for the Preview Subscription Television Service seen on stations around the country.